Help & Documentation

 Dependency Management

 This project uses Composer to manage PHP dependencies.
-After cloning the project, you need to install these dependencies.
+Dependencies are installed automatically when the containers build.

 Caching